pkoukos/grcarma/README.md

 # **DESCRIPTION**

+A paper describing the program in greater detail is available from [JCM](http://dx.doi.org/10.1002/jcc.23381).

 grcarma is a GUI to molecular dynamics trajectories analysis program [carma](http://utopia.duth.gr/~glykos/Carma.html).
 It is written in Perl and makes use of the Tk module for graphics.
 It is available for